-Boonton High School does not offer an "Open Lunch."
+Boonton High School does not offer an "Open Lunch" for 9th, 10th, or 11th grade students.
 Students are not permitted to leave school with a signed parent note for lunch.
 In this instance, the parent/guardian must come in, sign the student out and return to sign them back in.